-PWD staff have created a Utility Coordination and Clearance Standard Operating Procedure (SOP) as a guide for progressing through various aspects of County projects.
-The SOP describes aspects of future projects in the design phase, active construction projects, and Maintenance/Operations/Repair projects.
-Further, the SOP speaks to coordination steps when a noticed non-County utility facility is in need of repair, replacement, or upgrade.
+PWD staff have created Standard Operating Procedures (SOP) as a guide for progressing through various aspects of Utility Coordination on County projects.
+These SOPs describe aspects of future projects in the design phase, active construction projects, and Maintenance/Operations/Repair projects.
+Further, the SOPs speak to coordination steps when a noticed non-County utility facility is in need of repair, replacement, or upgrade.
+Refer to Arapahoe County's Utility Coordination website for the most current version of the County SOPs.
+These SOPs are part of the Arapahoe County PWD Operations Manual.

-Communication and collaboration are key elements in successful relocation, as such, County staff, County-contractors and assigns, and Utility provider staff should be familiar with the latest version of the Utility Coordination and Clearance SOP (Appendix 01).
-The latest policies and SOPs will be available on the Arapahoe County Public Works and Development website.
+Communication and collaboration are key elements in successful relocation, as such, County staff, County-contractors and assigns, and Utility provider staff should be familiar with the latest version of the SOPs.
+The most current SOPs will be available on the Arapahoe County Public Works and Development website.